cy-gh/DOpus_CuMediaExtenders/README.md

 # CuMediaExtenders
-Video &amp; audio extended script fields &amp; columns for the marvellous [Directory Opus file manager](https://www.gpsoft.com.au/), with MediaInfo &amp; NTFS ADS backend.

-CuMediaExtenders is a script-addin for DOpus for video and audio files, using MediaInfo and NTFS ADS as its backend.
+CuMediaExtenders is a script-addin for video and audio files for the marvellous [Directory Opus file manager](https://www.gpsoft.com.au/), using MediaInfo &amp; NTFS ADS as its backend.
 It complements & enhances DOpus built-in fields, instead of completely replacing them.

 As of v0.9/20210113 you get: